 If you are having a roommate conflict, it is important to address it immediately with one another.
 Students are encouraged to collaborate with their roommates to find solutions to concerns.
 If you need assistance or guidance approaching your roommate, your Resident Assistant can assist by practicing talking points or joining the conversation.
-Residential Life staff of all levels will work with you and your roommates to resolve conflicts.
-All attempts to resolve conflict so that roommates can maintain a respectful living environment will be explored prior to considering requests to change your room.
+Residential Life staff of all levels will work with you and your roommates to navigate conflicts.
+All attempts to resolve conflict so that roommates can maintain a respectful living environment.